fabiopacificicom/laravel-9-preset/readme.md

-# Laravel 9 Bootstrap preset
+# Laravel 9 Vite/Bootstrap 5 preset

 Install the package by running the composer command